no00ne/KDD2025-main/Readme.md

 In our research, we used [Blogwatcher data](https://www.blogwatcher.co.jp/) for human mobility and [Kyodo News data](https://english.kyodonews.net/) for news articles, both data time range is from 2023.04.01 to 2024.03.31.

-However due to our data privacy policy, we are unable to share the code.
-Below is the format of the data used in this repository:
+However due to our data privacy policy, we are unable to share these data.
+Below is the shape of the data used in this repository:

 **D**: Day